tino-michael/zeiterfassung/README.md

 You can add a comment, change the length of your break or even declare the current entry a sub-day (and then go on and add more sub-days).

+You can declare vacation or Zeitausgleich with the `--urlaub` and `--zeitausgleich` flags, respectively.

 You can delete a day by setting neither `--start` nor `--end`.

 ### Command Line Options